rguske/blog/content/post/a-linux-development-desktop-with-vmware-horizon-part-ii-applications.md

 ---

-**Continue with Part III:** <a href="https://rguske.github.io/post/a-linux-development-desktop-with-vmware-horizon-part-iii-shell/">A Linux Development Desktop with VMware Horizon - Part III: High Way to Shell</a>
+**Continue with Part III:** <a href="https://rguske.github.io/post/a-linux-development-desktop-with-vmware-horizon-part-iii-shell/">A Linux Development Desktop with VMware Horizon - Part III: Shell</a>

 ---